Uncovering Meaning And Purpose Through Your Struggles.

 Turn your pain into purpose.

-I was fascinated that we both discovered the deeper meaning and purpose of life by turning our pain into purpose to create meaning around our suffering and then using our journey to lessen the unnecessary suffering of others.
-This is what the soul asks of us and ultimately becomes the purpose of our suffering.
+I was fascinated that we both discovered the deeper meaning and purpose of life by turning our pain into purpose, creating meaning around our suffering, and then using our journey to lessen the unnecessary suffering of others.

 The most profound example was the psychiatrist Viktor Frankl’s memoir, Man’s Search for Meaning, which he wrote after being in four concentration camps, including Auschwitz.
 At the same time, his parents, brother and pregnant wife perished.
 As Frankl so profoundly shares,